Science & Technology Notes for UPSC 2023

 With the introduction of Science & Technology in the Prelims and Mains syllabus, the UPSC has placed a special focus on the topic.
 This will be a challenge for IAS applicants with no science background.
 However, our important topics of science and technology for the UPSC exam will assist you in learning about the most recent scientific and technological developments.

-Important Topics of Science and Technology for the UPSC 2023 Exam:
+Most Important Science and Technology Notes for UPSC 2023 Exam

 - National Mission On Nano Science And Technology

 - Women in the Field of Science and Technology